fl4shk/snow64_cpu/docs/outputs/snow64_instruction_set.md

 		* <b>cpy</b> dA, ireta
 			* Opcode:  0x7
 			* Effect:  <code>dA.sdata <= ireta;</code>
-			* Note:  It is suggested to have dA.sdata be at least as large as the largest memory address (which might not be 64-bit if there isnt enough physical memory for that')
+			* Note:  It is suggested
+to have dA.sdata be at least as
+			large as the largest memory address (which might not be 64-bit if there isn't enough physical memory for that)
 		* <b>cpy</b> dA, idsta
 			* Opcode:  0x8
 			* Effect:  <code>dA.sdata <= idsta;</code>
-			* Note:  It is suggested to have dA.sdata be at least as large as the largest memory address (which might not be 64-bit if there isnt enough physical memory for that')
+			* Note:  It is suggested
+to have dA.sdata be at least as
+			large as the largest memory address (which might not be 64-bit if there isn't enough physical memory for that)
 		* <b>cpy</b> ie, dA
 			* Opcode:  0x9
 			* Effect:  <code>ie <= (dA.sdata != 0);</code>
 		* <b>cpy</b> ireta, dA
 			* Opcode:  0xa
 			* Effect:  <code>ireta <= dA.sdata;</code>
-			* Note:  It is suggested to have dA.sdata be at least as large as the largest memory address (which might not be 64-bit if there isnt enough physical memory for that')
+			* Note:  It is suggested
+to have dA.sdata be at least as
+			large as the largest memory address (which might not be 64-bit if there isn't enough physical memory for that)
 		* <b>cpy</b> idsta, dA
 			* Opcode:  0xb
 			* Effect:  <code>idsta <= dA.sdata;</code>
-			* Note:  It is suggested to have dA.sdata be at least as large as the largest memory address (which might not be 64-bit if there isnt enough physical memory for that')
+			* Note:  It is suggested
+to have dA.sdata be at least as
+			large as the largest memory address (which might not be 64-bit if there isn't enough physical memory for that)
 <br><br>
 * Load Instructions:
 Opcode Group:  0b010